How Did Adidas Grow Worldwide?

 5. What New and Growing Brands Can Learn

-Here are practical lessons for performance and athleisure brands:
+Here are practical lessons for emerging performance or athleisure brands.

-Even one unique fabric or midsole can elevate your brand.
+Even one proprietary material or technology can elevate brand perception.

 Internal Link